Dar Al-Hijrah By-Laws

 Article XI: Nondiscrimination

-race, color, sex, or national origin, provided that these persons subscribe to and uphold the objectives of the corporation and abide by the rules and regulations established by the management of the corporation.
+The facilities and activities of the corporation shall be open to all interested persons without discrimination on the basis of race, color, sex, or national origin, provided that these persons subscribe to and uphold the objectives of the corporation and abide by the rules and regulations established by the management of the corporation.

 Article XII: Dissolution

-liabilities, dispose of all assets of the Corporation exclusively to the Muslim American Society, which is an exempt organization under Section 501 (c) (3) of the Internal Revenue Code.
+Upon dissolution of this Corporation, the Board of Directors shall, after paying or making provisions for the payment of all liabilities, dispose of all assets of the Corporation exclusively to the Muslim American Society, which is an exempt organization under Section 501 (c) (3) of the Internal Revenue Code.
 In case of the non-existence of the Muslim American Society as a Section 501 (c) (3) organization, first disposal shall be to an Islamic organization operated exclusively for religious, charitable, educational, or scientific purposes as shown at the time qualified as an exempt organization or organizations under Section 501 (c)(3) of the Internal Revenue Code or the corresponding provisions of any future United States Internal Revenue law, as the Board of Directors shall determine.
 Any such assets not shown as disposed of, shall be disposed of by a Court of Common Pleas of the County in which the Principal Office of the Corporation is then located, exclusively for such Islamic organizations as said Court shall determine.